gridgo/gridgo-docs/advanced/format/index.rst

 Pluggable serialization
 =============================

-By design, every serialization format defined by a `BSerializer`, include all the build-in kinds.
+Every serialization format defined by a `BSerializer`, include all the build-in kinds.

 For example, by a global way you can use: ``BElement.fromBytes(bytes, "json")`` where "json" indicate the `BSerializer` instance named "json" will be used to deserialize bytes